-CWRU undergraduate students and recent alumni who are applying to a professional health science schools may request a Composite Letter Packet to be submitted by the Pre-Medical Advisor, Wes Schaub.
-The packet consists of individual letters of recommendation submitted to Post-Graduate Planning & Experiential Education from faculty, professional mentors and supervisors, and a letter of evaluation from the pre-medical or pre-health advisor.
+CWRU undergraduate students and recent alumni applying to a professional health science schools may request a Composite Letter Packet to be submitted by the pre-medical or pre-health advisor.
+The packet consists of individual letters of recommendation submitted to Post-Graduate Planning and Experiential Education from faculty, professional mentors and supervisors, and a letter of evaluation from the pre-medical or pre-health advisor.

-All letters of recommendation submitted to Post-Graduate Planning & Experiential Education should be accompanied by the Letter of Recommendation Submission Form.
+All letters of recommendation submitted to Post-Graduate Planning and Experiential Education should be accompanied by the Letter of Recommendation Submission Form linked below.
 Submitted letters will be held in a confidential file and will only be shared with professional health school admissions committees upon a student’s request via the Composite Letter Request Form.

 - Composite Letter Request Form: First-time Applicant